 Resources for Current Students

-- What are your career goals in psychology for approximately the next five years?
+- What are your career goals in psychology or neuroscience for approximately the next five years?

 - Provide an outline of the specific tasks or steps needed to accomplish your goals (e.g., obtain internships, present research at a conference, take the GRE, submit applications, collaborate with other on or off campus research projects, conduct an honors project, etc.).

-Students can pick up an application from the Psychology Department or download it here.
-Applications are due to the department chair (Dr. Jean Pretz) March 1 of each year and decisions are announced by April.
+Students can pick up an application from the Psychology Department or fill out the application below.
+Applications are due March 1 of each year and decisions are announced in June by the Financial Aid Office.
 Scholarship amounts will be at least $500.
 The total amount that an individual receives will depend on the number of recipients.
 Scholarships are not automatically renewable, but recipients may submit another application in subsequent years.

 Psi Chi is an international honor society for undergraduate students involved in the study of psychology.
 The Etown chapter of Psi Chi provides learning and leadership opportunities to its members by hosting visits for invited speakers, organizing special events in psychology, attending national conferences, and engaging in professional development experiences to prepare for graduate school.
 Psi Chi also sponsors scholarships.